This post may contain affiliate links.

 1. Blend until smooth.
 ENJOY!

-Peanut butter banana protein smoothie
+Peanut butter banana smoothie in glass.

 Variations for a Peanut Butter Banana Smoothie